-Growing up in LA, he went to high school with Kevin Spacey, then was the youngest person ever to be accepted into the Juilliard’s Drama Division.
-A program which Kelly McGillis also attended.
-Kilmer actually turned down a role in 1983’s Outsider due to a Broadway run of Slab Boys alongside Kevin Bacon and Sean Penn.
-His big break was in 1984 being top-billed in the spoof from the creators of Airplane, Top Secret.
-But most, including myself, better remember his part in Real Genius the following year.
+Growing up in LA, he went to high school with Kevin Spacey, then was the youngest person ever to be accepted into the Juilliard’s Drama Division — a program which Kelly McGillis also attended.
+Kilmer actually turned down a role in 1983’s The Outsiders due to a Broadway run of Slab Boys alongside Kevin Bacon and Sean Penn.
+His big break was in 1984 when he was top-billed in the spoof from the creators of Airplane, Top Secret.
+But most people better remember his part in Real Genius the following year.

-He is well known for his acting skills but has a reputation for being difficult to work with.
-In 1991, Kilmer portrayed the legendary Doors frontman, Jim Morrison, in the Oliver Stone 1991 biopic, The Doors; and took on the cape and cowl from Michael Keaton in 1995’s Batman Forever, considered by many to be a highly-underrated entry in the films based on the Dark Knight.
+He is well known for his acting skills, but has a reputation for being difficult to work with.
+In 1991, Kilmer portrayed the legendary Jim Morrison in the Oliver Stone 1991 biopic, The Doors; and took on the cape and cowl from Michael Keaton in 1995’s Batman Forever, considered by many to be a highly-underrated entry in the films based on the Dark Knight.

 Anthony Edwards – Goose

-Goose was Maverick’s radar intercept officer, He’s a bit more level-headed, making them the perfect complement to one another.
-Especially on the beach as sexy volleyball partners, what a scene!
-Anthony Edwards got his big break in 1982’s TV series It Takes Two, co-starring Patty Duke & Hellen Hunt.
-In 1984 he showed off his nerdy side a personal favorite of mine, Revenge of the Nerds!
+Goose was Maverick’s radar intercept officer.
+A bit more level-headed than his pal, it made them the perfect complement to one another.
+Especially on the beach as sexy volleyball partners — what a scene!
+Anthony Edwards got his big break in the 1982’s TV series It Takes Two, co-starring Patty Duke and Hellen Hunt.
+In 1984 he showed off his nerdy side in Revenge of the Nerds!

 Following Top Gun, he starred in Pet Sematary II before getting a career-changing role in one of TV’s most popular shows, ER.
-His character, Mark Greene was part of 180 episodes over 8 seasons with 4 Emmy nominations.
+His character, Mark Greene, was part of 180 episodes over eight seasons with four Emmy nominations.
 In 2007, Edwards appeared as inspector Bill Armstrong in David Fincher’s Zodiac.

-Today he is in his late 50s and we last saw him back on TV in 2019’s 3rd season of Designated Survivor.
+Today he is 59 and we last saw him back on TV in 2019’s third season of Designated Survivor.
 This year he’ll be in a pair of miniseries: Inventing Anna and WeCrashed; and that same year was seen in an episode of Tales of the Walking Dead.
 In his personal life, Edwards is actually a real-life licensed private pilot.
 Sounds like Goose was his perfect role.

 Tom Skerritt – Commander Mike “Viper” Metcalf